Introduction

 The hypothesis builds on two famous concepts:

-• In 1935, Einstein and Rosen proposed wormholes, that is, bridges between two distant points in spacetime, as solutions to the equations of general relativity.
+• In 1935, Einstein and Rosen proposed wormholes, bridges between two distant points in spacetime, as solutions to the equations of general relativity.

 • In the same year, Einstein, Podolsky, and Rosen questioned whether quantum mechanics was complete, using what’s now called an EPR paradox involving entangled particles.

-Decades later, physicists began wondering whether these weren’t separate puzzles at all but part of a unified picture.
+Decades later, physicists began wondering whether these weren’t separate puzzles but part of a unified picture.

 Why is this a big deal?

-Bridging the Gap: General Relativity and Quantum Mechanics are two of the most successful theories in physics, but they don’t play well together, especially when it comes to extreme conditions like black holes or the very early universe.
-EP=EPR offers a potential way to connect these two fundamental theories, which is a primary goal in physics (the search for a “theory of everything”).
+Bridging the Gap: General Relativity and Quantum Mechanics are two of the most successful theories in physics, but they don’t play well together, especially in extreme conditions like black holes or the very early universe.
+EP=EPR offers a potential way to connect these two fundamental theories, a primary goal in physics (the search for a “theory of everything”).

-Solving the Firewall Paradox: One of the motivations for this hypothesis was to tackle the “black hole firewall paradox,” a theoretical conundrum that arises when attempting to reconcile quantum mechanics with black holes.
+Solving the Firewall Paradox: One motivation for this hypothesis was to tackle the “black hole firewall paradox,” a theoretical conundrum that arises when attempting to reconcile quantum mechanics with black holes.
 EP=EPR offers a potential resolution to this paradox.

 Rethinking Spacetime: If entanglement is indeed linked to wormholes, it means that the very geometry of spacetime is not just a stage for quantum mechanics but is built from quantum entanglement.
 This would be a profound shift in our understanding of reality.